 This unit is assessed through a written exam which will assess knowledge and understanding of music through two areas of study.
-Area of study A is the Western Classical Tradition, Area of Study C is Into the Twentieth Century and Area of Study E will be Musical Theatre.
-This unit also includes in-depth study of Haydn Symphony 104.
+Area of study A is the Western Classical Tradition and the second area of study will be Musical Theatre.
+This unit also includes in-depth study of Haydn Symphony 104, movements 1 and 2.